 Justified though, as during the two previous wars the fear of the subjugation by the Nilfgaard was what allowed the kingdoms of the North, who would normally be going at each other's throats, to band together in an Enemy Mine situation and fight the invaders off.
 The Emperor, being a Manipulative Bastard, is trying a different approach.

-Scrappy Mechanic: While brawling has arguably been greatly improved from the previous game when it comes to fighting contests, it makes little sense outside the context of arranged fights.
+While brawling has arguably been greatly improved from the previous game when it comes to fighting contests, it makes little sense outside the context of arranged fights.
 Geralt suddenly becomes unable to draw his weapons just because the enemies attack with their fists instead of swords.
 And since it's quite tough to block and parry multiple opponents at once without a weapon, these fistfights against common thugs end up being more challenging than swordfights with high level monsters.

 Inventory management is one of the most frequent complaints about the game.
 Certain tabs tend to get far more cluttered than others over time, particularly the Useable Items tab which contains potions, bombs, oils, food, and books/notes, making finding specific items a chore.
+However, this was massively improved by a later patch, which divided the tabs into sections based on specific item type.

 Ship-to-Ship Combat: The Triss/Geralt romance was dramatically downplayed in the game due to the presence of Yennefer.
-A breakup is implied to have happened before the game and Triss reacts with a sadness about the whole thing the entire way through.
+A breakup is implied to have happened before the game and Triss reacts with sadness about the whole thing the entire way through.
 Triss also has a lot less time with Geralt in the game versus Yennefer.

 Take That, Scrappy!: Many fans think that the "bad" endings for the Blood and Wine DLC where either Syanna or both Anna and Syanna die are the better endings solely because Syanna and Anna both display very unlikable traits.